Joe Chealey

-Joseph Emmanuel Chealey (born November 1, 1995) is an American professional basketball player who last played for Juventus Utena of the Lithuanian Basketball League (LKL).
+Joseph Emmanuel Chealey (born November 1, 1995) is an American former professional basketball player who last played for Juventus Utena of the Lithuanian Basketball League (LKL).
 He played college basketball for College of Charleston located in South Carolina.
 He was born in Orlando, Florida where he grew up and went to Apopka High School.

 College career

 Chealey was a part of the 2013 recruiting class and was a part of the College of Charleston Cougars' 14–18 team as a freshman.
 After the season, coach Earl Grant was hired and Chealey developed a strong relationship with him despite the team winning just nine games in Grant's first season.
 Chealey missed his junior year with a torn Achilles tendon in one of the first practices.

 He averaged 17.2 points per game 3.3 assists per game and shot .822 from the free throw line as a redshirt junior and was named to the First-team All-CAA.
 As a senior, Chealey was seventh in the conference in scoring with 18.0 points per game and fifth in assists with 3.7 assists per game, and shot .858 from the free throw line.
 He was a repeat selection to the First-team All-CAA.
 He had 32 points in an 83–76 overtime victory over Northeastern in the conference championship to punch a ticket to the NCAA Tournament.
 Chealey was also named to the CAA All-Tournament team for a second straight season.
 During his four seasons of college career Chealey averaged 14.2 points, 3.5 rebounds and 3.1 assists in 31.1 minutes per game.